Image

 A teacher and two secondary school students at a table and chatting in a library

-For those with access to annual service-based progression, the offer would have provided increases of between 8.5% and 17.8%, including annual progression over the term of the collective agreement.
+The offer would have provided increases of between 10.2% and 19.0%, including annual progression over the term of the collective agreement.

 Key elements of the offer

-• Recognition of prior experience: of untrained teachers who consequently train and transition into trained teacher roles.
+• Greater recognition of prior experience: of untrained teachers who consequently train and transition into trained teacher roles.

-• Flexibility for Learning Support Coordinators: allowing for appointment of part-time coordinators for greater employment flexibility.
+• Flexibility for Learning Support Coordinators: Greater ability for appointment of part-time coordinators for greater employment flexibility.

-• Agreement amendments to term breaks and when schools are not open for instruction: to allow employers to require teachers to attend school for an extra 10 days within their 12 weeks of non-contact time.
+• Amendments to term breaks and when schools are not open for instruction: to allow employers to require teachers to attend school for an extra 8 days within their 12 weeks of non-contact time.
 This would limit disruption for students and whānau.
 It provides greater flexibility for Teachers’ professional development to happen outside of term time.

 For more information on the existing Secondary Teachers’ Collective Agreement